Salad with figs, feta cheese and a mint vinaigrette

 Excellent.
 Probably the best value lunch in the city.

-Over the years I’ve dined here well more than a dozen times.
+Over the years I’ve dined here well more than eighteen times.
 Since January this year I’ve dined here nine times.
 And, I’ll be going again next week.

 “Rabbit with chocolate?
 That ain’t gonna work.”
 But it does.